opendaylight/integration-packaging-puppet-opendaylight/README.markdown

 ##### `rpm_repo`

-OpenDaylight CentOS CBS repo to install RPM from (opendaylight-6-testing, opendaylight-6-release, ...).
+Repo URL to install ODL RPM from, in .repo baseurl format.

 ##### `deb_repo`